-The Honors Alumni Award is given to graduates of the Honors College whose professional and civic accomplishments have contributed significantly to their field and to their community.
+The Honors Alumni Award is presented to graduates of the Honors College whose professional and civic accomplishments have contributed significantly to their field and to their community.

 2016: Tracy Wilichowski

-Tracy Wilichowski graduated from the University of Wisconsin Oshkosh and from the University Honors Program (now Honors College) in 2012 with majors in History and Philosophy and a minor in Social Justice.
-Before graduating, she was accepted into the highly competitive Teach for America Program (TFA).
-She lived in Miami for two years while she served as an instructor in the Miami-Dade Public School System where she worked in challenging circumstances with underrepresented children in the school district.
-During her two years there, she collaborated on a number of initiatives involving curriculum change and goal-driven instruction.
+Tracy Wilichowski graduated from the University of Wisconsin Oshkosh and from the University Honors Program (now Honors College) in 2012 with majors in History and Philosophy and with a minor in Social Justice.
+Before graduating, she was accepted into the highly competitive Teach for America (TFA) program.
+For two years, she served as an instructor in the Miami-Dade Public School System, where she worked in challenging circumstances with underrepresented children.
+While in Miami, Tracy collaborated on a number of initiatives involving curriculum change and goal-driven instruction.
 Her students’ writing test scores increased dramatically under her mentorship.
-Shortly after honoring her commitment to TFA, she was awarded the Rotary International Global Grant Scholarship to study international development at the London School of Economics (LSE).
-She graduated from LSE with High Merit and a Master of Science in Development Management.
-While living in London, she used her skills to serve others: she did an internship for a development company where she was part of a launch team to raise funds for a water resource management project in Kenya, Africa.
-She served as a project consultant for a group aimed at evaluating women’s legislative, civic, and political party programs operating in a post-Arab Spring context.
-And she always made time to help the Honors students studying in London for their study abroad!
-Tracy recently accepted a position with the World Bank in Washington DC.
+Shortly after honoring her commitment to TFA, Tracy was awarded a Rotary International Global Grant Scholarship to study international development at the London School of Economics (LSE).
+In 2015, she graduated from LSE with High Merit and a Master of Science in Development Management.
+While living in London, she used her skills to serve others: she interned for a development company and was a member of a launch team that raised funds for a water resource management project in Kenya, Africa.
+Tracy also served as a consultant to help evaluate women’s legislative, civic, and political party programs operating in a post-Arab Spring context.
+Additionally, she made time during her LSE years to meet with, encourage, and advise Honors 275: Culture Connection students in London while they were studying abroad.

 2015: Jonathan Dudzinski